 The Social Media Lab conducts research in a wide variety of areas including: Academia, Health, Information Privacy, Online Communities, Organizational Social Media Use, and Politics.
 The broad aim of the lab’s various research initiatives is to provide decision makers with additional knowledge and insights into the behaviors and relationships of online social network members, and to understand how these interpersonal connections influence our personal choices and actions.
 We also develop research apps, tools and methods for collecting, analyzing and visualizing publicly available social media data.

-Our reports provide a snapshot of social media usage trends in general and for political engagement in particular.
-We also examine Canadians’ growing privacy concerns when using social media.
+Our various public reports provide a snapshot of social media usage trends in Canada and attitudes of Canadians towards issues such as misinformation, politics and privacy in the context of social media.
 All reports are available for download here.

 Educational Resources for the Classroom: Welcome instructors!
 On this new page you will find a collection of case studies involving ethical, societal and legal issues associated with the novel use of social media data.
 In addition, you will also find a collection of video tutorials and sample assignments for our various social media data analytics tools.

 The featured resources on this page are free to use and are designed for instructors teaching courses such as marketing, business ethics, brand management, communications, public relations, social media/data analytics, business analytics or data science, etc.

 No Programming Required: As part of our work, the Lab develops easy to use research apps, tools and visualization dashboards to support social science research on online communities and online participation.
 Each year, our apps and research tools are used by thousands of students, educators and researchers around the world.
 To learn more about what we’ve developed and link to our curated Social Media Research Toolkit, go here.